Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems: Conclusion

 \section{Conclusion}

-In this work, we supplement recurrent neural networks (RNNs) with the principle of annealing under a framework called variational classical annealing (VCA)~\cite{hibat2021variational} to solve real-world optimization problems.
+In this work, we supplement recurrent neural networks (RNNs) with the principle of annealing under a framework called variational classical annealing (VCA) to solve real-world optimization problems.
 In our experiments, we find that VCA outperforms traditional simulated annealing on average in the limit of slow annealing.
 The latter suggests that a variational simulation of classical annealing is a great alternative for solving optimization problems.
 When considering the best case scenario, we conclude that VCA is best to use when SA fails to provide a good solution.
-The failure of SA is likely to occur for models with a glassy landscape, that has a large number of local minima, such as in spin glass models~\cite{hibat2021variational, WPE, Nokura_1987, Tayarani2014}.
+The failure of SA is likely to occur for models with a glassy landscape, that has a large number of local minima, such as in spin glass models~\cite{WPE, Nokura_1987, Tayarani2014}.
 We also highlight that we reach large system sizes up to $256$ cities for the TSP, by virtue of the cheaper cost of RNNs compared to ordinary Transformers~\cite{TransformerPaper}.

-In future work, it would be interesting to benchmark VCA against other optimization algorithms such as parallel tempering~\cite{earl2005parallel}.
+In our results, we see that even though VCA outperforms SA for all three problems on average in the limit of slow annealing, VCA takes more time per iteration compared to SA for the same number of annealing steps (see Tab.~\ref{tab:results}).
+This limitation could be mitigated by the use of meta-learning and transfer learning techniques to predict the solutions to optimization problems that are similar to each other within a shorter amount of time~\cite{MetaVMC}.
+Furthermore, with more hardware advancements, VCA is expected to show speed-up in the running time.
+We have also seen instabilities that occurred during the training of RNNs and we mitigated some of them by careful choice of the hyperparameters such as tuning the learning rate and varying the number of training samples.
+Overall, there is still significant space for exploration in terms of hyperparameter tuning, hardware efficiency, and choice of architectures.